dhh1128/codecraft.co/big-crud-isnt-big-data.md

 [<a name="foot2"></a>2] I know, I know.
 Deleting isn't easy.
 You have to know what can be deleted and what can't.
 You have regulatory compliance issues.
 I still claim that getting better at deleting is easier than getting better at big data.
 That's probably a good subject for another post...

 </div>

----

-Jesse Harris (2013-04-09 20:48:42)

-Data that isn't valuable today could be critical tomorrow, and getting rid of it is irreversible.
-The very nature of data forces us to become digital packrats, accumulating and maintaining bits (pun intended) of cruft for what seems like an incomprehensible period of time.
-With storage getting cheaper and cheaper, there's not much disincentive to do so.

-I was really disappointed that Microsoft backed off of its ambitious WinFS project.
-It would have helped home users tame some of this ever-increasing data.